BRIDGE BLACK SEA

 Access the interactive JupyterLab environment to explore, analyze, and visualize model outputs and observation datasets directly.

-Trainings & Tutorials
+Trainings and Tutorials

-Step-by-step guides to use the DTO—from map navigation and scenario simulation to data download, Jupyter notebooks, and APIs
+Step-by-step guides to use the DTO—from map navigation and scenario simulation to data download, Jupyter notebooks, and APIs.

 What is it?